ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 Note: Please name your packages, folders and files exactly like in the example!

-## Set up Kadai REST-API without security
+## Set up TASKANA REST-API without security

 ### Step 1: Initialize an empty project